A model theory of topology: Embedding theorems

 \subsection{Principal specialization semilattices}

 \labbel{prin}

-\ In our motivating example from Definition \ref{asso} the relation $ a \sqsubseteq b$ is defined by $ a \subseteq Kb$, where $K$ is the topological closure of some topological space.
-In particular, in the motivating example, $Kb$ is the largest element of the set $S_b=\{ a \in S \mid a \sqsubseteq b \}$.
-On the other hand, in a general specialization poset, as we have defined it, $S_b$ might not even have a (possibly infinitary) join.
-See Example \ref{ord}(a) below.
-Even when $S_b$ has a join, say, $s$, it is not necessarily the case that $s \sqsubseteq b$.
-See Example \ref{ord}(b).
-In the following lemma we show that if, for some $b \in S$, the set $S_b$ has a maximum, call it $Kb$, then $Kb$ actually corresponds to some form of ``closure''.
-The lemma works for a single $b$ (possibly, two elements $a$ and $b$) and we do not need the assumption that $S_b$ has a maximum for \emph{every} $b \in S$.
-If the latter property actually holds for every $b \in S$, we get a very special class (widely known, in an equivalent formulation) of specialization posets we are going to mention soon.
+In our motivating example from Definition \ref{asso} the relation $ a \sqsubseteq b$ is defined by $ a \subseteq \K b$, where $ \K $ is the topological closure of some topological space.
+In particular, in the motivating example, $ \K b$ is the largest element of the set $S_b=\{ a \in S \mid a \sqsubseteq b \}$.
+On the other hand, in a general specialization poset, as we have defined it, $S_b$ might not even have a (possibly infinitary) join. \arxiv{See Example \ref{ord}(a) below. } Even when $S_b$ has a join, say, $s$, it is not necessarily the case that $s \sqsubseteq b$. \arxiv{See Example \ref{ord}(b), or consider inclusion mod finite on an infinite set. } In the following lemma we show that if, for some $b \in S$, the set $S_b$ has a maximum, call it $ \K b$, then $ \K b$ actually corresponds to some form of ``closure''.
+The lemma works for a single $b$ (possibly, two elements $a$ and $b$) and we do not need the assumption that $S_b$ has a maximum for \emph{every} $b \in S$. \arxiv{If the latter property actually holds for every $b \in S$, we get a very special class (widely known, in an equivalent formulation) of specialization posets we are going to mention soon. } In some special situations the following lemma is known; for example, the equivalence of (ii) and (iv) has been used in order to provide an equivalent definition for a closure operation \cite[Proposition 3.1]{E}.
+The lemma is probably new at the present level of generality.

 \begin{lemma} \labbel{lemlemlem} Suppose that $\mathbf S$ is a specialization poset, $b \in S$ and the set $\{ a \in S \mid a \sqsubseteq b \}$ has a maximum (in the sense of $\leq$).
-Call $Kb$ this maximum.
-Then, for every $a \in S$, the following conditions are equivalent. \begin{enumerate}[(i)] \item $ a \sqsubseteq b $; \item $ a \leq Kb$; \item $ a \sqsubseteq Kb $. \end{enumerate} In particular, $Kb$ is also the maximum of $\{ a \in S \mid a \sqsubseteq Kb \}$.
-Suggestively, if $Kb$ exists, then $KKb $ exists, too, and they are equal.
+Call this maximum $ \K b$.
+Then, for every $a \in S$, the following conditions are equivalent. \begin{enumerate}[(i)] \item $ a \sqsubseteq b $; \item $ a \leq \K b$; \item $ a \sqsubseteq \K b $. \end{enumerate} In particular, $ \K b$ is also the maximum of $\{ a \in S \mid a \sqsubseteq \K b \}$.
+Suggestively, if $ \K b$ exists, then $ \K \K b $ exists, too, and they are equal.

-Suppose further that $a \in S$ and the set $\{ c \in S \mid c \sqsubseteq a \}$ has a maximum, call it $Ka$.
-Then conditions (i) - (iii) above are also equivalent to \begin{enumerate}[(i)] \item $ Ka \leq Kb$; \item $ Ka \sqsubseteq Kb $. \end{enumerate} \end{lemma}
+Suppose further that $a \in S$ and the set $\{ c \in S \mid c \sqsubseteq a \}$ has a maximum, call it $ \K a$.
+Then conditions (i) - (iii) above are also equivalent to \begin{enumerate}[(i)] \item $ \K a \leq \K b$; \item $ \K a \sqsubseteq \K b $. \end{enumerate} \end{lemma}

-\begin{proof} The fact that (i) implies (ii) is just a restatement of the definition of $Kb$.
-From (ii) we immediately get (iii), because of \eqref{s1}.
-By the definition of $Kb$ we get $Kb \sqsubseteq b$, hence from (iii) and \eqref{s2} we obtain (i).